FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/_index.md

 files respectively.

 A CFTSEND or CFTRECV command corresponds to a model file.
-In the absence of these commands for a given transfer, <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> uses the default CFTSEND and CFTRECV command parameters, which are valid regardless of the IDF.
+In the absence of these commands for a given transfer, {{< TransferCFT/componentshortname  >}} uses the default CFTSEND and CFTRECV command parameters, which are valid regardless of the IDF.

-When using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> with <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span>, an identifier corresponds to each flow definition.
-In the absence of this flow identifier, <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> uses the flow default value.
+When using with {{< TransferCFT/componentlongname  >}}, an identifier corresponds to each flow definition.
+In the absence of this flow identifier, {{< TransferCFT/componentlongname  >}} uses the flow default value.

 The default command is the command whose file identifier corresponds either to the: